Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="references-government-of-canada-digital-standards"></a>
 ### Digital Standards

-- [CTO - Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) : Design with Users, Iterate and improve frequently, Work in the open by default, Use open standards and solutions, Address security and privacy risks, Build in accessibility from the start, Empower staff to deliver better services, Be good data stewards, Design ethical services, Collaborate widely
+- [CTO - Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html): Design with Users, Iterate and improve frequently, Work in the open by default, Use open standards and solutions, Address security and privacy risks, Build in accessibility from the start, Empower staff to deliver better services, Be good data stewards, Design ethical services, Collaborate widely
-- [Digital Standards - Playbook](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) : Provides aspirational guidance around key themes; Design with Users, Iterate and improve frequently, Work in the open by default, Use open standards and solutions, Address security and privacy risks, Build in accessibility from the start, Empower staff to deliver better services, Be good data stewards, Design ethical services, Collaborate widely.
+- [Digital Standards - Playbook](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html): Provides aspirational guidance around key themes; Design with Users, Iterate and improve frequently, Work in the open by default, Use open standards and solutions, Address security and privacy risks, Build in accessibility from the start, Empower staff to deliver better services, Be good data stewards, Design ethical services, Collaborate widely.
 Also available as GitHub Pages - *[Digital Playbook - GitHub Pages](https://canada-ca.github.io/digital-playbook-guide-numerique/views-vues/standards-normes/en/1-design-with-users.html?wbdisable=true)*.
 These digital standards are common standards used internationally and align well with these *[Digital Principles](https://digitalprinciples.org/principles/)*.

-- [Directive on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32601) : Defines EARB assessment, API use, Network use, IT provisions standards (minimum screen size, .ERP standard, ...)
+- [Directive on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32601): Defines EARB assessment, API use, Network use, IT provisions standards (minimum screen size, ERP standard, ...)

   - [Standards on APIs](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/government-canada-standards-apis.html) - also as [Appendix B to Directive on Service and Digital - Mandatory Procedures for APIs](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32604)

   - [GC EARB EA Standards and Application Architecture](https://wiki.gccollab.ca/GC_Enterprise_Architecture/Standards/Application_Architecture)

-- [Policy on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32603) : Defines role of TBS CIO and Deputy Heads.
-Defines roles of SSC, PSPC, LAC, CSE departments.
+- [Policy on Service and Digital](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32603): Defines the role of TBS CIO and Deputy Heads.
+Defines roles of SSC, PSPC, LAC, and CSE departments.

   - The *[Directive on Management of Information Technology - Archived 2020-03-31](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#appC)* was replaced by the above directives.